-5 Bathrooms Give Their Vanities the Spotlight
+5 Bathrooms Give IKEA Vanities the Spotlight

 Looking for some serious bath storage that feels fresh and functional?
-An IKEA vanity is the way to go
+An IKEA vanity is the way to go.

 When designing your new bathroom, storage and organization is key to creating a clutter-free, soothing environment.
 The bath vanity you choose will have a big impact on the amount of storage you can fit.
 Choose a stock or pre-fab unit from stores like IKEA, Home Depot, and Lowe’s—or you can have one custom built.
 Unless you have an unusual layout or are looking to do something dramatic with your design, a custom vanity isn’t always necessary.
 Stock vanities can offer plenty of storage, work with any style, and are budget-friendly.
 Here are 5 examples of Sweeten homeowners who chose an IKEA vanity for their space.

 Mario and Joe designed their bathroom around a striated gray porcelain tile that had the appearance of coarse denim.
 To balance out the cool gray tile, they chose a stained oak IKEA vanity for their bath and worked with their Sweeten contractor to build a custom countertop to fit a Kraus sink on top for a more unique look.
 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Focusing on making their small bathroom feel less cluttered, Fabio and Melina supersized their storage with an IKEA vanity in a walnut wood finish, pairing it with marble and brass shelves from CB2.
 Bronze fixtures and hardware plus a handmade, cement and granite Moroccan floor tile add warmth and character.